-Note: So long as the use consent is not also withdrawn, the CDR principal could continue to disclose CDR data it had already collected to the CDR representative, and the CDR representative could use it in order to provide the requested goods or services.

-However, the notification requirement of rule 4.200 rule 4.18A would apply.
+So long as the use consent is not also withdrawn, the CDR representative principal could continue to disclose CDR data it had already collected to the CDR representative, and the CDR representative could use it in order to provide the requested goods or services.
+However, the notification requirement of rule 4.200 would apply.